D. Christian Addicott

 - Ongoing representation of several large real estate investments funds and their managers, including Washington Capital Management, Inc., FSC Realty, and USAA Real Estate Company.
 Recent transactions include: a $50 million equity investment into a joint venture development of a mixed-use 148-unit apartment building and retail space in Chicago; a similar $70 million equity investment in a mixed-use development with 538 residential units in Los Angeles; an equity investment in a joint venture entity that developed two high-rise commercial towers established as a commercial condominium in South Lake Union in Seattle; and the purchases and sales of a number of residential apartment buildings throughout King County.

-- Lead real estate counsel to Transforming Age, a national nonprofit organization that owns and operates retirement communities.
+- Representation of Transforming Age, a national nonprofit organization that owns and operates retirement communities.
 Recent transactions include the $138 million bond-financed acquisition of a portfolio of eight operational properties in Minnesota, the sale of the “Exeter House” property in Seattle, and the acquisition of a future development site in downtown Seattle.

 - Condominium counsel for Daniels Real Estate.
-Recent or ongoing projects in Seattle include the air space condominium structure established for the Stadium Place development located just north of CenturyLink Field, the Gridiron residential condominium located in Pioneer Square, a residential condominium for the 800 Columbia project on First Hill, and a commercial air space condominium for The Mark tower currently under construction downtown.
+Recent or ongoing projects in Seattle include the air space condominium structure established for the Stadium Place development located just north of CenturyLink Field, the Gridiron residential condominium located in Pioneer Square, a residential condominium for the 800 Columbia project on First Hill, and a commercial air space condominium for the F5 tower and Sanctuary event space in downtown Seattle.